-Indicator(s) Justification/sources Kootenay status Technology use The level of and use of technology can indicate the level of innovation in an area (Slaper et al, 2011; OECD, 2010; OECD, 2005; Davies, 2010).
+Indicator(s) Justification/sources Kootenay status Applications for innovation support The Advisory Committee on Measuring Innovation in the 21 st Century (2008) asserts that the number of applications directed towards funding agencies is illustrative of innovation efforts.
+Countless applications have been submitted to and approved by the Columbia Basin Trust since its establishment.
+But data for this is largely unavailable.
+Technology use The level of and use of technology can indicate the level of innovation in an area (Slaper et al, 2011; OECD, 2010; OECD, 2005; Davies, 2010).
 Enhanced broadband fiber optic internet in the region and some individual new technologies (e.g., new mapping technologies and GIS software).
-In the event internet service improves, new technologies will likely be more emergent.
+In the event internet service improves, emergence of new technologies will be more likely.
 Patents Introducing new products and services into a region complies with traditional notions of innovation (Slaper et al., 2011; Rose et al., 2009; Davies, 2010; The Center for Innovation Studies, 2005).
 Multiple (more than 30) patents in the last decade filed in the area.
 In 2010, there were 0.5 in East Kootenay, 2.33 in Central Kootenay, and 1.5 in Kootenay Boundary.